dotnet/docs/docs/fsharp/index.md

 [F# for Fun and Profit](https://swlaschin.gitbooks.io/fsharpforfunandprofit/content/) is a comprehensive and very detailed book on learning F#.
 Its contents and author are beloved by the F# community.

-[F# Programming Wikibook](https://en.wikibooks.org/wiki/F_Sharp_Programming) is a wonderful wikibook on learning F#.
+[F# Programming Wikibook](https://en.wikibooks.org/wiki/F_Sharp_Programming) is a wikibook about learning F#.
 It is also a product of the F# community.

 ## Learn F# by video